 Numerous signaling models in economics assume image concerns.
 These take two forms, as relating either to social image or self-image.
-While empirical work has identified the behavioral importance of the former, little is known about the role of self-image concerns.
-We exogenously vary self-image concerns in manipulating self-directed attention and study the impact on moral behavior.
+While empirical work has identified the behavioral importance of the former, less is known about the role of enhanced self-image concerns.
+In this paper, we exogenously vary self-image concerns in manipulating self-directed attention and study the impact on moral behavior.
 The choice context in the experiment is whether subjects inflict a painful electric shock on another subject to receive a monetary payment.
 Three between-subjects conditions are studied.
 In the main treatment, subjects see their own face on the decision screen in a real-time video feed.
 In the two control conditions, subjects see either no video at all or a neutral video.
 We find that the exogenous increase in self-image concerns significantly reduces the fraction of subjects inflicting pain.
+The finding suggests the importance of self-awareness for moral decision making with implications for theory as well as practical applications to promote socially desirable outcomes.

 D64: Altruism; Philanthropy